 - An English lead and an Early Reading and phonics lead to oversee teaching and learning, assessment, resources and CPD. - A fully stocked library which is organised into book categories and abilities to allow easy access for children.
 From Pre-school to Year 4 each class holds an open library session one afternoon each week after school where parents are invited with their child to choose a book.
 Year 5 and 6 visit the library during lunchtime.
 We also run a reading club during lunchtime to promote reading for pleasure.
 Extra comics/magazines are provided to encourage reluctant readers to attend. - Interaction between reading, talk and writing during English lessons. - A dedicated hour session to teach phonics using the Read Write Inc. (RWI) programme from the Summer term in Pre-school to the end of Key Stage 1.
-High quality resources are available to support letter sound awareness. (see below for more details on RWI) - Reading lessons timetabled daily for 30 minutes for those children who have completed the Read Write Inc. programme, dedicated to developing vocabulary, reading fluency and comprehension skills. - Opportunities to explore and enjoy poetry and rhymes, through a variety of media such as ICT, PE, music, art as well as poets visiting our school to work with each class. - A home school reading record to share with parents to comment on the child's learning. - Carefully selected home school reading books matched to the children's level in the Read Write Inc. programme as well as a book closely matched to their reading band and a book from our school library to share with an adult.
-In Key Stage Two children will take home a book closely matched to their current reading level and a library book. - Meaningful records that help build up a picture of the child as a reader, identify their strengths, weaknesses and determine the appropriate teaching strategy for individuals.
-These are then used to inform Target Tracker. - Enthusiastic staff to share books with the children, making curriculum links through literature. - Opportunities for reading in all subjects are provided to encourage a broader range of reading and to open the door to the rest of the curriculum. - Focus on early reading skills in EYFS to build foundations for each child to reach their full potential. - The opportunity for Year 5 and Year 6 to access Reading Plus and Year 6 to access Learning By Questions (LBQ) to boost their fluency and accuracy as well as their comprehension skills in reading.
+High quality resources are available to support letter sound awareness. (see below for more details on RWI) - Reading lessons timetabled daily for 30 minutes for all children dedicated to developing vocabulary, reading fluency and comprehension skills. - Opportunities to explore and enjoy poetry and rhymes, through a variety of media such as ICT, PE, music, art as well as poets visiting our school to work with each class. - A home school reading record to share with parents to comment on the child's learning. - Carefully selected home school reading books matched to the children's level in the Read Write Inc. programme as well as a book closely matched to their reading band and a book from our school library to share with an adult.
+In Key Stage Two children will be given a chance to choose their home reading book from a selection of books that is in line with their current reading level in addition to a library book to encourage reading for pleasure. - Meaningful records that help build up a picture of the child as a reader, identify their strengths, weaknesses and determine the appropriate teaching strategy for individuals.
+These are then used to inform Target Tracker. - Enthusiastic staff to share books with the children, making curriculum links through literature. - Opportunities for reading in all subjects are provided to encourage a broader range of reading and to open the door to the rest of the curriculum. - Focus on early reading skills in EYFS to build foundations for each child to reach their full potential.

-• Reading for pleasure takes places on a daily basis in every classroom where the teacher or children read a carefully chosen text.
+- The opportunity for Year 5 and Year 6 to access Reading Plus and Year 6 to access Learning By Questions (LBQ) to boost their fluency and accuracy as well as their comprehension skills in reading. - Reading for pleasure takes places on a daily basis in every classroom where the teacher or children read a carefully chosen text.
 The TA keeps a record of a possible assessment at this time.